ElliotKillick/qubes-video-companion/README.md

     - E.g. For OBS, right-click the video preview and uncheck `Enable preview` when recording
 2. Pause any videos from playing (e.g. YouTube videos) in any of the VMs
 3. Assign more vCPUs to the video receiving VM
-    - The video rendering workload lends quite nicely to multithreading so the more vCPUs the better
+    - The video rendering workload lends decently to multithreading so the more vCPUs the better
     - The vCPU count can be changed in the settings for that qube
 4. Reduce the resolution and/or frame rate the webcam is recording at to a supported lower quality setting
     - Refer to [set-webcam-format.sh](scripts/set-webcam-format.sh)